composewell/streamly/MAINTAINING.md

 * Check if any critical pending bugs or issues are to be included
 * If this is a major release check if any previously deprecated features are to be removed in this release.
+* Check pre-release APIs to be exposed, especially from streamly-examples
+* PVP is ahered to, do not change pre-release APIs in a minor release

 * _Documentation_:

     * README is updated